Going Home Green

 Joan Shrum at jacshrum@gmail.com

-Natural organic reduction is a new funerary process that gently and safely reduces the human body to compost in a specialized facility in about 8 weeks.
-It was developed by the Seattle-based company Recompose, which opened in 2020; other companies followed suit there.
+NOR is a new funerary process that gently and safely reduces the human body to compost in a specialized facility in about 8 weeks.
+It was developed by the Seattle-based company Recompose, which opened in 2020; other companies have followed there.
 It makes sense especially for cities where burial lands are scarce.

 Resources on NOR